Dealing with damp

 - If the problem is coming up from the floor, you may notice floor coverings lifting up.

 Read our guide to find out how to treat issues with rising damp, and whether you need to call in a professional to deal with it.
 If you do, our damp-proofing costs page will give you an idea of how much you need to spend.

 Penetrating damp is caused by water leaking through walls.
 This type of damp may expand across your walls or ceiling, but this will move horizontally, rather than by travelling up walls (as is the case with rising damp).

-Penetrating damp is usually caused by structural problems in a building, such as faulty guttering or roofing, or cracks in the walls, which mean walls or roofs are regularly soaked with water.
-It can also be caused by internal leaks, such as pipes under the sink or bath.
+Penetrating damp is usually caused by structural problems in a building, such as faulty guttering or roofing, or cracks in the walls, which let water in when walls or roofs are soaked with water during heavy rainfall.
+It can also be caused by internal leaks, such as leaky pipes underneath the sink or bath.

 Symptoms of penetrating damp